KlaraElmegaard/SocialGraphs_HP/index.markdown

 |Lucius Malfoy|Remus Lupin|Aberforth Dumbledore|Daniel Page|Walden Macnair|Porpentina Goldstein|Neville Longbottom|Barnaby Lee|Xenophilius Lovegood|Hedwig|Marcus Belby|
 |Phineas Nigellus Black|Ginevra Weasley|Beedle the Bard|Fay Dunbar|Amelia Bones|Jacob Kowalski|Cedric Diggory|Rowan Khanna|Travers|Arabella Figg|Walter Parkin|

-You don't have to be an Harry Potter expert to see that many of these communities are well-defined.
+You don't have to be an expert on Harry Potter to see that many of these communities are well-defined.
 Look at community 2 as an example.
 This is the big "Weasley community" containing, at least, all the most prominent characters of the Weasley familiy.
-This surname or familiy pattern is actually a pattern presented in many of these communities.
+This surname or familiy pattern is actually a pattern present in many of these communities.
 Another element that connects some of the communities is places or occupation.
-Community 8 is clearly a "Hogwarts" network, containing many of the important characters attending or working on Hogwarts.
-A last pattern, among many others that can be explored in the graph, we want to point out is that some of the universe's other series also takes a part in the community seperation.
+Community 8 is clearly a "Hogwarts" network, containing many of the important characters attending or working at Hogwarts.
+A last pattern we want to point out is that some of the other series of the universe also take a part in the community separation.
 E.g. look at community 7.
-Here most characters are from the "Fantastic beasts and where to find them" movies series.
-The "house" and "blood-type" patterns, are not directly showed in these large communities, indicating that e.g. the factors described in this sections, have a stronger impact on the relationships between the characters than the houses and the blood types.
+Here, most characters are from the "Fantastic beasts and where to find them" movie series.
+The "house" and "blood status" patterns are not directly showed in these large communities, indicating that e.g. the factors described in this sections have a stronger impact on the relationships between characters than the houses and blood status do.

 Feel free to further explore the communities in the graph!

-## Comparing language in books, movies and on characters pages
+## Comparing language in books, movies and character pages
 *"Because that's what Hermione does,' said Ron, shrugging.
 'When in doubt, go to the library."*

-We have now looked into the connections between our upcoming friendships, when we hopefully soon get our letter from Hogwats (in an age of way to much).
-We are ready to meet them all, good as bad, Bellatrix Lestrange as Neville Longbottom!
-Now we go to the "library" with Hermione Granger herself and look through all the written material we can find - we are ready for the natural language processing!
-Here the characters' (Fandom) wiki-pages, the books and the scripts for the movies (besides movie 5) will be analyzed.
+We have now looked into the connections between our upcoming friendships for when we hopefully get our letter from Hogwarts soon (in an age of way too much).
+We are ready to meet them all, good as bad, Bellatrix Lestrange as well as Neville Longbottom!
+Now we go to the "library" with Hermione Granger herself and look through all the written material we can find; we are ready for the natural language processing!
+Here the characters' (Fandom) wiki pages, the books and the scripts for the movies (except movie 5) will be analyzed.

-### Is the terminology of pages, book and movies compareable?
+### Are the terminologies of pages, books and movies comparable?

 The terminology of wrttien material can roughly be interpreted with wordclouds.
-Wordclouds give a quick overview of which words appears the most in a given text.
-The wordclouds for the combined text of all characters' pages, books and movies are showed below, respectively.
-Any guesses on promonent words?
+Wordclouds give a quick overview of which words appear the most in a given text.
+The wordclouds for the combined text of all characters' pages, books and movies are showed below.
+Any guesses on prominent words?

 <img src="images/wordcluds.png" alt="hi" class="inline"/>

 You guessed correctly!
 Of course "harry" and "potter" are two of the most common words.

-Actually many of the words are meaningful in the different wordsclouds and it is clear which wordcloud that reflects each of the sources (also without the titles).
-While the wordcloud over the characters' wiki-pages show many words that are connected to magic, the characters and the universe overall, the two other wordclouds also show a lot of verbs, indicating what the characters/actors do - illustrating that it is fiction.
+Actually, many of the words are meaningful in the different wordclouds and it is clear which wordcloud reflects each of the sources (also without the titles).
+The wordcloud for the characters' wiki pages show many words connected to magic, the characters and the universe overall.
+The wordclouds for the books and the movies also include a lot of verbs, indicating what the characters/actors do - illustrating that these are narratives and not just statements of facts.

 ### Sentiment of the characters - are the evil guys really the saddest?

-We all know that the different characters of the Harry Potter universe have a lot of different personalities and just by reading their lines in the books or hearing their lines in the movies, we get an intuition about thier personalities.
+We all know that the different characters of the Harry Potter universe have a lot of different personalities and just by reading their lines in the books or hearing their lines in the movies, we get a sense of their personalities.
 With sentiment analysis, we can explore this!
-And questions like "is Dobby actual as happy as we believe or are other characters happier?" and "is Snape really that mean/sad?" can be answered!
+And questions like "is Dobby actually as happy as we believe or are other characters happier?" and "is Snape really that mean/sad?" can be answered!

-In this section a sentiment analyzis is performed to compare the sentiment of all characters in the Fandom Wiki.
-Afterwards the sentiment of the Fandom pages of some of the main characters will be compared to the sentiment of the same characters' lines in the movies.
-Furthermore the sentiment development of these characters through the movies will be explored and the sentiment of the movies and books will be compared.
+In this section, a sentiment analysis is performed to compare the sentiment of all characters in the Fandom Wiki.
+Afterwards, the sentiment of the Fandom pages of some of the main characters will be compared to the sentiment of the same characters' lines in the movies.
+Furthermore, the sentiment development of these characters through the movies will be explored and the sentiment of the movies and books will be compared.

-A sentiment analyze is performed to rank a text on a sad/happy score, based to the words that is used.
+A sentiment analysis is performed to rank a text on a sad/happy score based on the words used.
 The happpiness ranking of words are defined in the [LabMT](https://journals.plos.org/plosone/article?id=10.1371/journal.pone.0026752).
 The distribution of sentiments are plotted below.

 <img src="images/HistPS.png" alt="hi" class="inline"/>

 Yes, it is a bit disappointing that the span between the happiest and saddest characters is so small.
-Is the Death Eaters actual not as bad as we assume?
-But nothing are as bad as it looks like!
+Are the Death Eaters actually not as bad as we assume?
+But nothing is as bad as it looks like!
 The histogram almost reflects a normal distribution (a bit skewed to the right), which we actually expected since the Wiki texts are supposed to be written in a natural language.
 However, it could be fun to see which characters we will meet with a happy face and which we will meet with a gloomy mind, ready to cast one of the Unforgivable Curses.
 Thus the 10 happpiest and saddest characters are found.

 | Happiest characters| Saddest characters |
 | ----------------------- | ----------------------- |